cauterize-tools/cauterize/README.md

   (field ...))
 ```

-If the target type is not specified in the schema, it will be inferred to be
+If the target type is not specified in the schema, code generators will only
-`void`.
+define a field index and will not attempt to associate the field with a
+contained type.

 ## Specifications